 VI.
 Voting

-A. The Chair shall be responsible for ballots, agendas, and meeting schedules.
+A. The Chair shall be responsible for ballots, agendas, and meeting schedules. if the Chair is a candidate in the election, the the Executive Committee may appoint if deemed necessary a replacement in charge of ballots, agendas, and meeting schedules within the Executive Committee members.

 Announcement to the Constituency regarding elections shall take place within 45 days of their commencement.